Sarcochilus weinthalii

-Sarcochilus weinthalii, commonly known as the blotched butterfly orchid, is a small epiphytic orchid endemic to eastern Australia.
+Sarcochilus weinthalii, commonly known as blotched butterfly orchid, is a small epiphytic orchid endemic to eastern Australia.
 It has between three and seven thin, leathery, yellowish green leaves and up to twelve cream-coloured flowers with large purple or reddish blotches.

 Description

 Sarcochilus weinthalii is a small epiphytic herb with stems 40-80 mm long and between three and seven thin, leathery, yellowish green leaves 50-90 mm long and 10-12 mm wide.
 Between three and twelve cream-coloured flowers with large purple or reddish blotches, 12-16 mm long and 12-15 mm wide are arranged on a pendulous stem 50-70 mm long.
 The sepals and petals are elliptic to spatula-shaped and the flowers are sometimes cup-shaped.
 The dorsal sepal is 7-10 mm long and 3-4 mm wide whilst the lateral sepals are slightly longer and wider.
 The petals are 6-9 mm long and about 3-4 mm wide.
 The labellum is cream-coloured with purplish markings, about 1.5 mm long with three lobes.
 The side lobes are erect, about 4 mm long and curved inwards and the middle lobe has a rounded, fleshy spur about 2 mm long.
 Flowering occurs between August and October.